Introduction of Manaslu circuit trek destination

-One of the most beautiful but lesser known trails in Nepal is the Manaslu Circuit.
-Established in 1998 and located in the north-eastern part of Nepal, the Manaslu Circuit exists within a conservation area and used to be a restricted trekking trail that opened to the public in 1992, although permits are required to enter.
-The Manaslu Circuit trekking is famous for the beautiful mountain of Manaslu, the 8th highest peak in the world at 8163 meters and nicknamed the “killer mountain” by locals.
-The views here are breathtaking and suitable for trekkers who want to avoid the crowds on the Everest Base Camp trek and like to travel off the beaten path.
+- Beautiful mountain Mt Manaslu, the 8thhighest peak in the world at 8163 meters or 26775 feet and nicknamed the “killer mountain” by mountaineers.
+The views here are breathtaking and suitable for trekkers who want to avoid the crowds on the Everest & Annapurna Base Camp trek and like to travel off the beaten path.

-This trail is literally on the other side of the famous Annapurna Circuit trekking, and is used by experienced trekkers and guide companies as an alternative to the Annapurna Circuit.
+Manaslu circuit trekking trail is literally on the other side of the famous Annapurna Circuit trekking.
+Being closer to APC trek Manaslu circuit trek is chosen by experienced trekkers and local companies as an alternative to the Annapurna Circuit.

-The Manaslu Circuit does not reach the same altitude as the famous Annapurna Circuit but offers a sense of wilderness that is unique to this region of Nepal.
-It used to be a camping and trekking destination prior to 2009, before tea houses opened with help from local villagers and the Manaslu Conservation Area Project (MCAP).
+The Manaslu Circuit trek does not reach the same altitude as the famous Annapurna Circuit but offers a sense of wilderness that is unique to this region of Nepal.
+It used to be a camping and trekking destination till 2009.
+During those times, there were no local lodges or homestays but slowly by 2009 tea houses opened with help from local villagers and the Manaslu Conservation Area Project (MCAP).

 Five things to consider on your Manaslu Circuit trek:

-Due to the wild nature of the region, it is easy for solo trekkers and those unfamiliar with the region to get lost.
+Due to the wild nature of the Manaslu circuit trekking trail, it is easy for solo trekkers and those unfamiliar with the region to get lost.
 Therefore, it is required that you take a guide and must have at least 2 (preferably more) people on the trek, along with a special permit given by the immigration office located in Kathmandu.

 Since this region is still in its infancy of building tea houses and commercialization, you will still encounter find many aspects of location culture and traditions practiced by families living in the region.

-Trekking starts from 700 meters altitude in warm temperatures and takes you through river valleys and remote villages from the very beginning.
+Manaslu circuit trekking starts from 700 meters altitude in warm temperatures and takes you through river valleys and remote villages from the very beginning.
 You will enjoy the bus ride from Kathmandu to the starting point of the trek and every day of trekking is beautiful.

 Picture: Bus from Kathmandu to SotiKhola (trek starting point is SotiKhola)

-Deep river valley, lush green jungle, clifftop villages, charming people, glaciers, glacial lakes, yak & sheep sheds, Thakali village, 110 bird species, 2000 flower species, blue sheep, musk deer, Himalayan Thar, mountain goats and snow leopards for lucky eyes might make this your greatest trek, a truly once-in-a-lifetime experience.
+Deep river valley, lush green jungle, cliff top villages, charming people, glaciers, glacial lakes, yak & sheep sheds, Thakali village, 110 bird species, 2000 flower species, blue sheep, musk deer, Himalayan Thar, mountain goats and snow leopards for lucky eyes might make this your greatest trek, a truly once-in-a-lifetime experience.